MartinZugs/Stock-Data-Collector/README.md

-# Stock-Data-Scraper
+# Stock Data Scraper
-This is a Docker file that is run using kubernetes on my raspbery pis that utilizes the World Trading Data API to pull data down for given stocks and pushes that data to a Python Flask API that I built that adds the data to a MySQL server database located on another one of my Raspberry Pis.
+This is a Docker file that is run using kubernetes on my raspbery pi that utilizes the World Trading Data API to pull data for given stocks and push that data to a Python Flask API that adds the data to a MariaDB database located on another one of my Raspberry Pis.